 - Receding gums

 - Persistent bad breath

 Stages of Gum Disease

 Periodontal disease presents in two stages:

-- Gingivitis: early stage gum disease is characterized by mild symptoms such as bleeding or irritated gums.
-This is an indication that plaque is building up along the gum line and an infection is growing.
+- Gingivitis: early-stage gum disease is characterized by mild symptoms such as bleeding or irritated gums.
+This is an indication that plaque is building up along the gum line and infection is growing.

 - Periodontitis: advanced gum disease will result in changes in the teeth and the bite as the gum tissue is compromised by bacteria and begins to pull away from the teeth.

 Many patients will experience gingivitis in their lifetime, but routine dental care and prompt treatment is the key to avoiding advanced disease and its effects on overall dental health.

 Treating Gum Disease in Truckee, CA

 Dr. Baldwin will assess your gum health and recommend any necessary treatment if the disease is present.
 Treatment may consist of both in-office procedures and at-home care to keep the gums healthy for the long term.
 Treatment options can include: